 - Body image concerns:Sensors vary by size/depth between brands, visibility and suggested insertion sites (or comfortable insertion sites)

 - Site selection: Certain insertions sites should be avoided.
 This can make it challenging for patients depending on their sleeping positions, clothing preferences and other variables.
 Many patients have accurate readings in sites not indicated by manufacturers, while acknowledging the sensor may not be warrantied with this usage.

 - Site irritation: Some patients experience site irritation due to adhesive or perhaps site selection.

 - Sensor adhesion: Many clients find additional taping or adhesion wipes are needed.

 - Glucose sensor costs per month depend on the brand; visit our CGM Brand Information Page for details.
-According to manufacturer’s suggestions for sensor use and replacement, the cost ranges from $178 CAD to $340 a month in 2018.
+According to manufacturer’s suggestions for sensor use and replacement, the unreduced cost ranges from $195 CAD to $397 a month in 2023.
+Each of the CGM companies offers reduced cost options via low income or subscription programs (see company websites for details).
 Some sensors can be reset “off label” for longer use if results remain accurate according to calibrations.
 When asking about coverage, patients are encouraged to ask insurance companies to check under categories for glucose meters (SMBG) and medical devices, as brands may be listed differently.

 - Fingerstick Testing